 A middle ear implant has two parts: an external part (the ‘processor’) and the surgically implanted internal part.
 The processor transmits sound to the internal part of the hearing implant.
 This consists of a receiver just below the skin to pick up the sound from the processor, together with the middle ear implant, which is attached to one of the bones in the middle ear or attached near to the membrane window of the cochlea.
 The implant works by directly moving the bones of the middle ear, or by vibrating the membrane window of the cochlear.

 In either case, it is designed to amplify sounds by adding extra movement into the natural hearing pathway.
 The middle ear implant relies on a working cochlea and hearing nerve.

 Who can be considered for a middle ear implant?

-A middle ear implant may be considered when a conventional hearing aid cannot be worn, or does not give effective benefit.
+A middle ear implant may be considered when a conventional hearing aid cannot be worn or does not give an effective benefit.

 What can I expect from a middle ear implant?

 Middle ear implants offer amplification without an ear mould in the ear.
 This makes them more comfortable if you experience discomfort or infections in your ear.
-They do not restore your hearing to normal, but can make managing in everyday situations easier.
+They do not completely restore hearing but can make managing in everyday situations easier.